Work from home vs telecommuting

 Salaries

-If you’re working from home, you have the ability to determine your own compensation rates.
+If you’re working from home, typically you’ll have the ability to determine your own compensation rates.
 You can also set your own schedules and take on jobs as you desire.
-This is unlike telecommuting, where you’re paid a set salary and must follow the working hours set by your employer.
-You may also be required to attend the central office occasionally.

 Equipment